Soft Coated Wheaten Terrier Temperament & Personality

 Male vs Female Temperament

 Male Soft Coated Wheaten Terriers tend to be slightly larger, weighing 30–40 lbs compared to females at 25–35 lbs.
-Temperament differences between males and females are generally subtle and influenced more by individual personality and training than by gender alone.
+Standing 17–19 inches tall, both sexes carry the soft, silky, wavy single coat coat characteristic of the breed.
+Temperament differences between sexes are generally subtle and influenced more by individual personality and training than by gender alone.

 Frequently Asked Questions